angular/angularfire/docs/Auth-with-Ionic3-Angular4.md

 </plugin>

 ```
-This will install the corodva plugin for facebook.
+This will install the cordova plugin for facebook.

 You should also see a sub-folder named `cordova-plugin-facebook4` under your `plugins` folder.